mcelrath/braidcoin/braidpool_spec.md

 is successfully mined, and we cannot commit to this value.

-Since newly created coinbase outputs cannot be spent for 100 blocks due to a bitcoin consensus rule, the Payout Commitment transaction is always 100 blocks in arrears.
-The transaction that must be included in a bead spends the most recent braidpool coinbase that's at least 100 blocks old into a new Payout Commitment output.
+Since newly created coinbase outputs cannot be spent for 100 blocks due to a bitcoin consensus rule, the Payout Update transaction is always 100 blocks in arrears.
+The transaction that must be included in a bead spends the most recent Braidpool coinbase that's at least 100 blocks old into a new Payout Commitment output.

 ![On-Chain Eltoo from the Eltoo paper](https://github.com/mcelrath/braidcoin/raw/master/eltoo.png)

-This rolling set of payout commitments is an on-chain version of the [Eltoo protocol](https://blockstream.com/eltoo.pdf).
-By spending the previous Payout Commitment, we automatically invalidate the previous UHPO payout tree, and replace it with a new one.
+This rolling set of payout updates is an on-chain version of the [Eltoo protocol](https://blockstream.com/eltoo.pdf).
+By spending the previous Payout Update, we automatically invalidate the previous UHPO payout tree, and replace it with a new one.
+Old UHPO settlement transactions can no longer be broadcast as they would be double-spends.
 Relative to the Eltoo diagram above, $T_{u,i}$ are Payout Commitment outputs, and $T_{s,i}$ are UHPO payout transactions.

+Note that the most common discussions around Eltoo revolve around holding the update transactions off-chain using a NOINPUT or ANYPREVOUT flag.
+In our case, there is really no good reason to hold these updates off-chain nor wait for these transaction flags to be deployed.
+These update transactions must be held by Braidpool nodes between the time that they are signed and mined into a block.

-## The Unspent Hasher Payment Output (UHPO) mechanism
+## Unspent Hasher Payment Output

 For the payout commitment we present a new and simple record accounting for shares.
 Consider the consensus mechanism as a UTXO-based blockchain analagous to